 MakerDAO facilitates loaning, borrowing, and trading of the DAI stablecoin using smart contracts.
 Maker (MKR) tokens are the collateral that backs DAI through automatic recapitalization.
 Owners of MKR have voting rights on any changes and the future of the MakerDAO exchange.

 yearn.finance is a DAO lending aggregator functioning on the Ethereum blockchain.
 It runs on smart contracts and allows users to earn YFI tokens by lending their cryptocurrency assets to others.
 YFI is the platform’s governance token.
 It has a capped supply of 36,666 tokens.
 Owners of YFI have voting rights to changes on the platform and they would have to vote to issue additional tokens.
 As of May 2022, YFI has a market cap of $700 million, the largest of all yield aggregation platforms.

 These are some other popular digital currencies, though they are currently not available in an IRA with BitIRA:

 “Which Should I Choose?”

-If you’d like to learn more about each of these digital assets, and how they can benefit your long-term goals, contact BitIRA today.
+If you’d like to learn more about each of these digital assets, and how they can benefit your long-term goals, contact BitIRA today by calling (800) 299-1567 or requesting a free info guide.
 One of our Digital Currency Specialists will explain these currencies in-depth, explain the simple process of owning them in a Digital IRA, and answer any other questions you may have.